Get a Free Business Valuation

 However, it's some consolation that you can reduce taxes when selling your business in a few ways, as below:

-1. Use a Non-grantor Trust
+1. Use a Non-Grantor Trust

 A non-grantor trust stands as a legal entity charged with handling its own taxes.
 You can use one to spread incomes to several beneficiaries, especially those in lower taxation brackets.